Wills & Probate - making or contesting a Will

 Our experienced team continues to administer deceased estates ensuring each client's wishes are given legal and practical effect.

-Firstly, you may contest or dispute a Will if you believe it to be false or invalid.
+You may contest or dispute a Will if you believe it to be false or invalid.
 A Will may be invalid for a variety of reasons such as:

 All these circumstances may offer grounds for challenging the Court’s granting of Probate (in effect, a Court Order acknowledging the authenticity of a Will and enabling the Executor to administer the Estate).
 Probate is sought by the Executor of the Will following the death of the Deceased.
 You are entitled to challenge the issuing of Probate if any of the grounds listed above can be proved.